Luphen1/Healthcare-Portfolio-Project/README.md

   The dataset includes information on hospital admissions, covering patient demographics, medical conditions, admission details and billing amount.
- This project aims to analyze hospital admission data to identify trends and insights that can inform healthcare decision-making.
-The primary research question driving this analysis was:
+ Conducted a comprehensive analysis of healthcare data to identify trends, patterns, and correlations.
+Utilized statistical analysis and data visualization techniques to extract insights from the data.

+*Key Findings*
+- Identified the elderly age group as having the highest billing amount.
-*- What medical condition had the highest billing amount?*
+- Determined that the medical condition with the highest billing cost was associated with a patient intake of 1,703.
+- Discovered that blood type AB+ had the most expensive billing amount.

-*- What age group had to the highest intake of billing amount?*
+- Analyzed admission types and found that Urgent admissions had the highest billing cost.

-*- What percentage rate of gender are in the datset?*

-*- Finding if there are correlation relationship betweenage,bill amount, and room number etc..*
+- Identified Cigna as the insurance provider with the most expensive billing cost.
+- Determined the proportion of female to male patients and analyzed test results.
 This
 analysis would enhance hospital management decisions, optimizing patient care, and minimizing costs.